KukkonenJussi/todo-app/README.md

 - Develop a frontend using Vite + TypeScript + Material UI
 - Learn proper error handling and validation patterns
 - Publish the app using a production platform (Vercel)
+- Learn the basics of setting up a CI/CD pipeline with Git hooks and automated deployment

 ---